ganrad/openai-api-router/README.md

      searchDistance | This attribute is used to specify the search similarity threshold.
 For instance, if the search type = CS, this value could be set to a value between 0 and 1. searchContent.term | This value specifies the attribute in the request payload which should be vectorized and used for semantic search.
 For OpenAI completions API, this value should be *prompt*.
 For chat completions API, this value should be set to *messages*. searchContent.includeRoles | This attribute value should only be set for OpenAI models that expose chat completions API.
 Value can be a comma separated list.
-Permissible values are system, user and assistant. entryExpiry | This value specifies when cached entries (*completions*) should be invalidated.
+Permissible values are system, user and assistant. entryExpiry | This attribute is used to specify when cached entries (*completions*) should be invalidated.
 Specify, any valid PostgreSQL *Interval* data type expression.
 Refer to the docs [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT).

    After making the changes, save the `./api-router-config.json` file.